C-D-Lewis/pebble/README.md

 # pebble

-This is a list of all my Pebble watchfaces, watchapps, and libraries.
+This is a portfolio of all my published Pebble watchfaces, watchapps, and libraries.

 ## Watchapps